Metadium (META) Price Hits $0.13 on Exchanges

-Metadium (CURRENCY:META) traded up 1.8% against the dollar during the twenty-four hour period ending at 18:00 PM Eastern on September 2nd.
-One Metadium coin can now be purchased for $0.13 or 0.00000261 BTC on major exchanges.
-Metadium has a market capitalization of $161.42 million and $19.08 million worth of Metadium was traded on exchanges in the last day.
-During the last seven days, Metadium has traded up 4.6% against the dollar.
+Metadium (CURRENCY:META) traded up 2.2% against the US dollar during the 1-day period ending at 16:00 PM Eastern on September 3rd.
+During the last seven days, Metadium has traded 5.5% higher against the US dollar.
+Metadium has a market capitalization of $164.06 million and approximately $24.77 million worth of Metadium was traded on exchanges in the last 24 hours.
+One Metadium coin can now be bought for $0.13 or 0.00000261 BTC on popular cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.